 Information nights are a wonderful way for parents to get a sense of the school environment and to ask both students and teachers any question they may have.
 A typical information night consists of a student-led tour of the school, followed by a group question and answer session, finishing with a talk led by Bob, the principal.
-Information nights officially finish at 8.45pm, however visitors can leave at any stage throughout the evening.
-Students as well as parents are encouraged to attend.
+Information nights officially finish at 8.45 pm, however, visitors can leave at any stage throughout the evening.
+Students, as well as parents, are encouraged to attend.
 All ages are welcome.
-We encourage you to give a us call or email us to inform us you’ll be attending.
+We encourage you to give us a call or email us to inform us you’ll be attending.

 Information Nights for 2019

 Monday, 3 June

 Thursday, 7 November

 Some recent items from the question and answer session at an Information Night.

 Student: I recently arrived at Alia from an all-girls religious school.